Omar Khan (American football)

-Omar R. Khan (born February 7, 1977) is an American football executive who is the general manager of the Pittsburgh Steelers of the National Football League (NFL).
+Omar R. Khan (born February 7, 1977) is an American professional football executive who is the general manager of the Pittsburgh Steelers of the National Football League (NFL).
 Prior to serving with the Steelers, Khan previously served with the New Orleans Saints for four seasons.

-Early years
+Early life

 Khan was born and raised in New Orleans, Louisiana.
 His mother is a native of Honduras and his father is from India.
 After graduating in 1994 from Archbishop Rummel High School in Metairie, he matriculated to Tulane University from which he earned a degree in Sports Management with a minor in Business Administration in 31/2 years.

 Executive career

 Tulane

-As a student, Khan worked with the Tulane football team as an undergraduate assistant.
+As a student, Khan worked with the Tulane Green Wave football team as an undergraduate assistant.

 New Orleans Saints

 In 1997, Khan was hired by the New Orleans Saints to serve in their football operations department.
 Khan previously served as a scouting and personnel intern with the Saints while he was a student at Tulane.